-- the Board works effectively and discharges its responsibilities; - all key and appropriate issues are discussed by the Board in a timely manner; - good corporate governance practices and procedures are established; and - appropriate steps are taken to provide effective communication with shareholders and that their views are communicated to the Board as a whole.
+- · the Board works effectively and discharges its responsibilities; - · all key and appropriate issues are approved by the Board in a timely manner; - · good corporate governance practices and procedures are established; and - appropriate steps are taken to provide effective communication with shareholders and that their views are communicated to the Board as a whole.

-He, at least annually, holds meetings with the INEDs without the other NEDs and Executive Board Members being present.
+He holds meetings with the INEDs without the presence of the NEDs and Executive Board Members at least annually.

 He is primarily responsible for drawing up and approving the agenda for each Board meeting.
-He takes into account, where applicable, any matters proposed by the other Board Members for inclusion on the agenda, or delegates such responsibility to the Company Secretary.
+He takes into account matters proposed by the other Board Members for inclusion on the agenda.

 He encourages all Board Members to make an active contribution to the Board's affairs and takes the lead in ensuring that the Board acts in the best interests of the Company.
-He encourages Board Members with different views to voice their concerns and ensures sufficient time for discussion of issues which the Board is charged to deliberate and reach decisions on.
+He encourages Board Members with different views to share their opinion and ensures sufficient time for discussion of issues which the Board is charged to deliberate and reach decisions on.